withastro/astro/docs/markdown.md

 ### Remote Markdown

-If you have Markdown in a remote source, you may pass it directly to the Markdown component.
+If you have Markdown in a remote source, you may pass it directly to the Markdown component through the `content` attribute.
 For example, the example below fetches the README from Snowpack's GitHub repository and renders it as HTML.

 ```jsx
 ---